 OnDeck offers both short-term loans and lines of credit for a variety of business financing needs.

 Plus, OnDeck offers financing fast.
 It takes about 10 minutes to apply, and the underwriting process will take no more than a day or two.
 The funds will be deposited into you account as soon as the same day you apply.

-BlueVine offers a line of credit that goes up to $250,000, with a fixed six months or fixed 12-month term.
+Bluevine offers a line of credit that goes up to $250,000, with a fixed six-month or fixed 12-month term.
 (The 12-month term option has a monthly payment plan.)
-The BlueVine line of credit has rates starting as low as 4.8% per week.
+The Bluevine line of credit has rates starting at 6.2%.
+This is a simple interest rate calculated from total repayments over 26 weeks.

-Qualifying for a BlueVine line of credit is harder than OnDeck or Fundbox, as they require a minimum personal credit score of 650, two or more years in business, and at least $30,000 in monthly revenue.
+Qualifying for a Bluevine line of credit requires a minimum personal credit score of 625, 24 months or more in business, and at least $40,000 in monthly revenue.